Shaka from the top of Wiessner's Slab

 FA: 1988 Claude Mallegol & Nunzio Marino

 Then I saw this crack that I just had to lead.
-It's located on a section of wall between the Emerald City Slab and the A Frame Wall.
-This route isn't in the guidebook nor does it list it in MP.
+It's located immediately right of the Emerald City Slab.
 The start was tough and a reachy for me.
 It was wide in the beginning and my small hands and feet weren't jamming.
 But there were good foot places at the back of the crack and the crack was wide enough for me to fit up to my calf.
 However, as I got higher the crack narrowed and I was able to get a few (shallow) hand jams and a 4-finger slot.
 Near the top and at the end of the crack I was able to get a couple bomber foot jams in as well.
 It was an amazing weekend!

 Bringing up Nicole on Vee Zee.